 Mastery is our best Mythic+ healing stat due to the high average number of HoTs we can have on allies at any one time.
 Haste is second best since it helps us respond to the burst damage common in dungeons and because we can drink between packs we’re able to chain cast spells without issue.
 It also increases our DPS so it’s a great allrounder.

-Crit and Versatility are further behind but are still moderately useful.
+Crit and Versatility are further behind but are still very useful.
 For more precision, download HSW.
 It’ll sum your stat weights over each entire dungeon.

-Take Balance Affinity if you want to contribute meaningful DPS, and Guardian Affinity if you’re brand new to the spec.
+Take Feral Affinity if you want to contribute meaningful DPS (recommended), and Guardian Affinity if you’re brand new to the spec.